(Entries open in March 2021)

 First run in 2006 as the ‘Porthkerry Plod’, the race has since established itself as a popular fixture on the local running calendar and hosted the prestigious Welsh Short Course Trail Championship in 2015.

 The Cosmeston Relay Race is a chip-timed baton relay race over an approximate 3 mile course in the picturesque Cosmeston Lakes Country Park, Penarth.
 Each runner runs one circuit of the course in teams of three or four.

 The race is held on a Wednesday evening in July each year.

 Cosmeston Lakes Country Park is one of the finest country parks in South Wales and is a designated local nature reserve.
 The race is run on paths entirely within the park and affords some scenic running, with lake views, open countryside and a wooded section.
 There are numerous team categories, plenty of friendly competition and chances to win prizes for athletic club teams and all-comers teams.

-The race has an entry limit of 250 teams.
+The race has an entry limit of 250 teams – and the 2019 race sold out in just 15 minutes!

 Following on from the club’s successful spring and summer races, and held for the first time in January 2018, the CF64 Winter Race is a 6.4 mile (10.2 km) mixed-terrain race set off-road entirely within the picturesque Cosmeston Lakes Country Park in Penarth.
-Despite some awful weather for the inaugural event, participants roundly praised the race (and the brilliant, hardy volunteers) and so the field has been expanded from 250 to 300 runners for 2019.
+The race was a sell-out in 2019 with a record field of 350 runners.

 And why ‘CF64’?